bishbashbackup/premissh/README.md

 # Premissh
 A prototype tool for automatically creating PREMIS XML from a file, using DROID, BASH and XSLT.

+This script is very much a work in progress and I'm developing it to progress my own programming skills/knowledge.
+It currently has minimum functionality and doesn't actively check the input it's given.
+So, there a high risk for issues.
+I appreciate any feedback given, please flags in the issues tracker.

+This repository is provided as-is without any warranty or support.
+The author is not responsible for any damage or loss caused by the use of this script

 This documentation was last updated in 27th February 2024.

 ## Contents